-5G network technology is coming, but most people aren’t really sure what it is or why we required 5G.
+5G network technology is coming, but most people aren’t sure what it is or why we require 5G.
 5G is the next generation of a network of wireless technology, planned for today’s increasing data demands of the future while also expanding the scope of mobile technology beyond the capabilities of LTE.

 The range of the high frequency is from 24-86GHz.
 Currently, 5G will use the existing spectrum of LTE frequency range 600 MHz to 6 GHz.
-5G networks can respond nearly in real time with practically no delay.
+5G networks can respond nearly in real-time with practically no delay.
 It also provides wireless connectivity for far more connections than today’s networks.

-What phones support 5G Network?
+What phones support 5G networks?

-Finally, in 2019 the people will be required to purchase a 5G phone.
+Finally, in 2019 people will be required to purchase a 5G phone.
 So far, the following 5G-capable devices have been already announced:

 - Samsung Galaxy S10 5G